openstack-archive/tripleo-docs/doc/source/upgrade/developer/upgrades/minor_update.rst

 Custom tasks during updates
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If the service is not managed by Paunch_ nor tripleo-container-manage, or if
+If the service is not managed by Paunch_ nor tripleo_container_manage_, or if
 the simple container replacement done by Paunch is not sufficient for the
 service update, you will need to include custom update logic.
 This is done via
 providing these outputs in your composable service template: